 Statistics can be classified into the following categories:

-Table-level statistics (including index tables): This includes the number of rows, the number of macroblocks, the number of microblocks, and the average row length.
-This information is used to estimate the scan cost of a table.
+Table-level statistics (including index tables): This includes statistics such as the number of rows, the number of macroblocks, the number of microblocks, and the average row length.
+These statistics are used to estimate the scan cost of a table.

-- Value distribution in a column: maximum value, minimum value, average column length, and number of different values (NDV).
+Value distribution of a column: maximum value, minimum value, average column length, and the number of different values (NDV).

-- Null value rate: helps the optimizer handle queries that contain NULL values.
+Null value rate: helps the optimizer handle queries involving NULL values.

-Manual collection: You can run a SQL statement to trigger the collection of statistics.
-This method is suitable for massive tables or specific query optimizations.
-When you collect statistics, you can specify the statistics collection strategy, such as the parallelism, granularity, and number of histogram buckets.
+Manual collection: You can run a SQL statement to trigger statistics collection.
+This method is suitable for specific query optimizations.
+When you collect statistics, you can specify the collection strategy, such as the parallelism, granularity, and number of histogram buckets.

-Online collection: In scenarios such as batch imports, PDML, and
+Online collection: In scenarios such as batch import, PDML, and

 Statistics update mechanism